charliemikels/figura-piano/README.md

 - Returns a string and a vec3 representing the nearest piano's `pianoID` and position.
 - `testPosition` is a vec3

-This function allows for handy shorthands like
+This function allows for useful shorthands like

 ```lua
 local nearestPianoID = piano_lib.getNearestPianoID(player:getPos())